-Consequently, the NHS has become the fastest growing failing business in Britain and the 20th largest employee in the world, with 1.3 million employees, primarily because we have too many sick people.
-The way to reduce the cost of the NHS is to have less sick people, which means focussing on disease prevention.
+Consequently, the NHS has become the fastest growing failing business in Britain and the 20th largest employee in the world, with 1.3 million employees, primarily because we have an ever-increasing number of sick people.
+The only way to reduce the cost of the NHS is to have less sick people, which means focussing on disease prevention.
 Prevention is better, and much cheaper, than cure and the only way to significantly reduce the burden on the NHS going forward.

 The assumption that a population with a higher percentage of older people will further increase costs assumes that old people must be sick.
 This may be currently true, with the average woman being disabled, meaning unable to climb ten stairs, for the last decade of their life, but it does not need to be the case if we prevented the diseases, that affect older people, from developing.
 One in six over 40 have diabetes, one in three over 50 are obese and one in four over 80 have Alzheimer’s.
 We spend next to nothing on effectively preventing these diseases.

 For example, 0.11% of the government’s dementia research budget is spent on prevention research.
+The Conservatives have pledged more money of dementia research, but will it be on prevention?
+I doubt it.
 The total spend, from 2006 to 2013, was a mere £156,000 out of £140 million.
 Unlike other countries the UK does not ring-fence any research funding for prevention.
 Australia, for example, has ring-fenced $38 million for prevention research.
+Big pharma has spent $200 billion on drug research - all of which have failed.

 Yet the causes of the costly diseases are poor diet and lifestyle choices, stress and pollution, not a lack of drugs.
-The NHS costs £113 billion a year, or £1,765 per person.
-It is funded from our tax, accounting for roughly 18% of the average person’s tax.
+The NHS costs in excess of £130 billion a year, or £1,940 per person.
+It is funded from our tax, accounting for roughly 20% of the average person’s tax.
 It is far from ‘free’.

 By tackling the causes of disease, and focussing much more on prevention, the NHS could easily save in excess of £5 billion a year* – more than enough to fund the estimated increase in cost due to an ageing population.